-- 147. Under the IRB approach, an AI may take into account the effect of recognized credit risk mitigation in its calculation of risk-weighted amount of exposures, including: - (i) recognized collateral; - (ii) recognized netting; and - (iii) recognized guarantees and recognized credit derivative contracts. - 148.
-The risk-weighted amount of an AI's exposure in respect of which recognized credit risk mitigation has been taken into account shall not be higher than that of an identical exposure in respect of which recognized credit risk mitigation has not been so taken into account.
+- 182. Subject to paragraphs 184 and 185, under the IRB approach, an AI may take into account the effect of recognized credit risk mitigation in its calculation of risk-weighted amount of exposures, including: - (i) recognized collateral; - (ii) recognized netting; and - (iii) recognized guarantees and recognized credit derivative contracts. - 183.
+The risk-weighted amount of an AI's exposure in respect of which recognized credit risk mitigation has been taken into account shall not be higher than that of an identical exposure in respect of which recognized credit risk mitigation has not been so taken into account. - 184.
+An AI must not take into account the effect of recognized credit risk mitigation in accordance with Division 10 of Part 6 of the Rules in calculating the risk-weighted amount of its exposures to the extent that the credit risk mitigating effect concerned has already been taken into account in the AI's estimates of any of the credit risk components of the applicable risk-weight function in accordance with the Rules other than that Division. - 185.
+Where an AI has bought credit protection for an exposure and the credit protection is in the form of a single-name credit default swap that falls within section 226J(1) of the Rules, the AI must not take into account the credit risk mitigating effect of that swap when calculating the risk-weighted amount of the exposure.